matbun/mlflow-demo/README.md

 2. Run `train.py`: pushes ML training logs and best model to MLFLow tracking server.
 3. Register the trained model as `MNIST-classifier` on the MLFLow's models registry
 4. Run `inference.py`: pulls best model (recently registered) and uses it to make predictions, saving them as a PNG image.

+The `sync-runs` directory isprovides an example on how to generate the logs locally and *later* upload them to the remote MLFlow server.
+This may be useful when you have not internet connection on compute nodes or for cherry-picking of runs.